HybridDog/stochastic_texture_sampling_demo/Readme.md

 # TODO

-* Implement the histogram transformation (see the existing demo for reference)
 * Enable drag-and-drop of image files in the browser to load and showcase them with and without stochastic texture sampling
 * Add a HTTP option which enables rounding uv coordinates in the shader and